MartinChavez/Node.js-Tutorial/README.md

 npm install
 ```

-Run and Learn (each file is numbered)
+Run the tutorial (each file is numbered)
 ====================
 ```Terminal
 node '1 - Introduction.js'